Amog-OS/AmogOS/README.md

 - **ඞAmogOSඞ is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
 It doesn't have any custom written source code.
 You can mount the squashfs .sb file and look at the rootfs yourself**

 ## Credits
-- Founder/UI Dev/Owner: Moon1789#4939 (inactive for now) [Website](https://moon1789.github.io/)
+- [Moon1789#5876](https://moon1789.github.io/), the UI lead, founder and man in the shadows. (inactive for now)
-- Main dev/Packager: Nooz#0816 [Youtube](https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) [Youtube](https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A)
+- [Nooz#0816]((https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw), the main developer and active maintainer.
-- Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad).
+- [peekatchoo#0001](https://www.reddit.com/u/_peekatchoo_), the graphical designer who made this possible in the first place. (no longer helping us, but absolute chad)
-- Thanks to !   !Linkley Steals Your Kinky 2#4642 for hosting the torrents.
+- ! !-Linkley steals your kinky#4642, for seeding the initial torrents.
-- Thanks to aelpxy for hosting our mirror downloads.
+- Aelpxy#7590 for hosting our mirror downloads.
-- Thanks to JoJo Autoboy#1931 for being our overlord.
+- JoJo Autoboy#1931 for creating Jostro OS which brought together the necessary people to make AmogOS.
-- Thanks to 疯子鸭#5218 (Pronounced : Fengzi) for yes.
+- 疯子鸭#5218 (Pronounced "Fengzi") for making website.
 - [sUs !1!1!](https://media.discordapp.net/attachments/836822984110899261/929825908263620638/SPOILER_lol.jpg)

-(Note: Discord tags and names may change)

 ### Software credits
 ඞAmogOSඞ would not be possible without the following open source software:

-- Debian Bullseye , AntiX Project and RPI OS.
+- Debian Bullseye, AntiX Project and RPI OS.
 - Openbox WM
 - LXDE for DE
 - xcompmgr for effects
-- Lightpad for the launchpad thing
+- Lightpad for the macOS launchpad clone
 - xfce4-panel for dock and the panel
-- panther launcher for start menu
+- Whisker for start menu
-- arc-grey-darker theme
+- Arc-Grey-Darker theme
-- papirus icon theme
+- Papirus icon theme
 - https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
 - https://linux-live.org/ our x64 build packager
-- https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568, pishrink and gnome-disks for packaging the RPI builds
+- PiSafe and PiShrink for packaging the RPI builds
-- [Insert the names of all the apps included that im too lazy to type]

 And to **Innersloth**, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
-Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations!
-We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become ඞsusඞ).
+Donate to our OpenCollective, all funds spending is transparent so you know what we do with your generous donations!
+We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or you will become ඞsusඞ).

-Alternative donation methods :
+Alternative donation methods:
-- Duino Coin: `rpinews` & `moon1789`
-- Crypto : (For crypto donations please use opencollective instead!)
+- Crypto : (For crypto donations please use OpenCollective!)

-Thanks Guys.